ravigohel/all-bitcoin-keys/README.md

 ### Quick Start
 1. **Home Page**: Browse through Bitcoin keys and addresses
 2. **Search Page**: Find specific addresses and their page locations
+3. **Balance Scan Page**: Scan multiple pages for addresses with balances
-3. **About Page**: Learn about the application features and technical details
+4. **About Page**: Learn about the application features and technical details

 ## Project Structure